lawrdev/Ajebo-Property/README.md

+## AjeboProperty

-## A house sale and rent webapp project built with reactJS
+A house sale and rent webapp project built with reactJS and Firebase

+Link - www.ajebo-property.vercel.app